 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

-Obtained after filing this infringement action in the U.S. District Court for the District of New Jersey against numerous entities using variants of the F1 mark in connection with kart racing facilities, air travel, and hospitality businesses, we reached early settlements with a number of the defendants, but those using the marks for kart racing in Massachusetts filed a motion to dismiss for lack of personal jurisdiction.
-We defeated that motion and then negotiated a consent judgment and confidential settlement under which the kart racing facilities will rebrand and cease use of the F1 marks.
+Stopped infringement of F1 mark.
+After filing this infringement action on behalf of Formula 1 against numerous entities using variants of the F1 mark in connection with kart racing facilities, air travel, and hospitality businesses, we reached early settlements with several defendants, but those using the marks for kart racing in Massachusetts filed a motion to dismiss for lack of personal jurisdiction.
+We defeated that motion and then negotiated a consent judgment and confidential settlement under which the kart racing facilities rebranded and ceased use of the F1 marks.
 Formula One Licensing BV and Formula One World Championship Ltd. v.
 F1 New Jersey, LLC et al., Case 1:14-cv-05812-JBS-AMD (D.N.J.).

-Represented youth fashion retailer American Eagle Outfitters in a trademark infringement and unfair competition matters.
-We filed suit in 2010 on behalf of AEO against a number of defendants who opened retail stores under the name AMERICAN EAGLE FURNITURE.
+Successful policing and enforcement program for youth fashion retailer American Eagle Outfitters.
+Among our successes in the courts and U.S. Trademark Office is the lawsuit we filed suit in 2010 against a number of defendants who opened retail stores under the name AMERICAN EAGLE FURNITURE.
 The defendants asserted that there was no likelihood of confusion due to the obvious differences in the parties’ goods, customers and price points.
 The court ruled in our favor on virtually every likelihood-of-confusion factor and every issue.
 It found that the defendants had infringed AEO’s mark; it cancelled defendants’ registration; and it rejected their defenses.
 The court further offered a number of findings that will prove helpful to AEO beyond this case—such as there is “evidence amply supporting the strength and fame of AE Outfitters’ mark.”
 Am.
 Eagle Outfitters, Inc. v.
 Am.
 Eagle Furniture, Inc., 11 C 02242, 2013 WL6839815 (N.D.
 Ill.
 Dec.
 27, 2013).

 Defeated a motion for a preliminary injunction brought by True Fit against our client True & Co., an e-commerce lingerie retailer that offers bra-fitting services to its customers.
 On the basis of its alleged family of TRUE marks, including TRUE FIT, TRUE TO YOU, and TRUING UP, True Fit, which offers e-commerce fitting services, sought an injunction barring True & Co. from using any marks containing the word “true.”
 The Court denied preliminary injunctive relief and accepted our argument that, “in the Twenty-First Century . . . [t]hat the goods or services of the parties are both found on the Internet proves little, if anything, about the likelihood that consumers will confuse similar marks used on such goods or services,” diverging from many decisions holding the opposite.
 Following the preliminary injunction ruling, the case recently settled without further litigation on terms favorable to True & Co.
 True Fit Corp. v.
 True & Co., No. 12-cv-11006 (D. Mass.
 March 4, 2013).